Power without pain: a service to let content thrive and publishers succeed

 The Glide goal is giving creators a toolset and workspace that does the most for them out of the box and demands the least of their precious time to do basic or complex things.
 Launch quickly, with workflows and interfaces created specifically for newsrooms and creators, and engineered with publishing business objectives in mind by making websites work better, reaching more people, making more revenue, and costing less overall.

-Glide is a CMS for creators and publishers, because it was created especially for you.
+Glide is a CMS for creators and publishers, that makes technology problems go away.